MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-search-providers.md

     > [!div class=mx-imgBorder]
     > ![Select the search provider type and organization](media/search-provider-details.png "Select the search provider type and organization")

-6. When you are finished, select **Save** in the lower right-hand corner.
+6. When you are finished, select **Save** in the lower-right corner.